ucsd-cse230-loris/homework-1/README.md

 ## Instructions
 Follow the instructions in [Basics.v](Basics.v) to complete definitions and proofs that are currently completed using `Admitted`.

-TODO: is there a limit to how many exercises we want them to do?
-Like is it just all up to 2 stars?

 ## Grading
 At any point, you may check your progress by running